sarajag/foundry-samples/samples/microsoft/infrastructure-setup/15-private-network-standard-agent-setup/README.md

 ## Key Information

 **Limited Region Support for Class A Subnet IPs**
-- Class A subnet support is only available in select regions and requires allowlisting of your subscription ID.
-Supported regions: West US, East US, East US 2, Central US, Japan East, France Central, [New] Spain Central, [New] UAE North
+- Class A subnet support is only available in select regions and requires allowlisting of your subscription ID. **Supported regions: West US, East US, East US 2, Central US, Japan East, France Central, Spain Central, UAE North**

 **Region and Resource Placement Requirements**
 - **All Foundry workspace resources should be in the same region as the VNet**, including CosmosDB, Storage Account, AI Search, Foundry Account, Project, Managed Identity.
 The only exception is within the Foundry Account, you may choose to deploy your model to a different region, and any cross-region communication will be handled securely within our network infrastructure.